 Harassment charges can be issued in a wide variety of cases, among former spouses or those formerly engaged in romantic relationships, among neighbors, or among peers.
 Further, harassment has become more common in recent years, particularly as bullying emerged as hot-button and highly pertinent issue.
 Sometimes, these criminal charges overlap with quasi-criminal proceedings if a restraining order is issued.
 Regardless of how these charges arise, a conviction can result in severe penalties, including a charge on your criminal record and even a jail sentence, not to mention a marred reputation.
 However, a skilled and proactive defense attorney can often work to achieve the downgrading or dismissal of the charges against you, allowing you to move on with your life.

-Attorney Roy W. Breslow has served on both sides of the legal aisle.
-As a former Prosecutor and Deputy Attorney General, he has become an expert at navigating the complex criminal justice process in New Jersey.
-With dedication to the presumption of innocence, Mr. Breslow now focuses wholly on the practice of criminal defense, utilizing his extensive experience to benefit his clients.
-Contact the Law Offices of Roy Breslow for a stress-free, cost-free consultation.
+The attorneys at Breslow Law Offices have served on both sides of the legal aisle.
+They have become experts at navigating the complex criminal justice process in New Jersey.
+With dedication to the presumption of innocence, they now focus on the practice of criminal defense, utilizing their extensive experience to benefit their clients.
+Contact the Breslow Law Offices for a stress-free, cost-free consultation.

 Harassment in New Jersey: N.J.S.A.
 2C:33-4

 Harassment offenses are addressed in section N.J.S.A.
 2C:33-4 of the New Jersey Criminal Code, which reads:

 A person commits a petty disorderly persons offense if, with purpose to harass another, he:

 a.
 Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively coarse language, or any other manner likely to cause annoyance or alarm;